 Managing your child's devices

-The California Partners Project is engaged in a statewide listening tour with California mothers, parents, and caregivers to understand how they are navigating the integration of technology and devices into most aspects of their children’s lives.
+The California Partners Project is engaged in a statewide listening tour with mothers, parents and caregivers to understand how they are navigating the integration of technology and devices into most aspects of their children’s lives.
+A mom of two boys in southern California shared, “Internet safety is becoming a very thin line and we are kind of losing.”

 A mom of four told us about her frustration trying to filter websites and games she does not want her children to access and play.
 Not only is it challenging to set up the restrictions, but her children have also found ways to unravel her safety controls.
 It can be confusing to understand what to consider when it comes to securing online safety for youth.
 In addition to open and age-appropriate conversations with your children, four issues to consider include: content restrictions, privacy features, time limits, and in-app purchases.